alikaratana/Music-Genre-Classification/README.md

 * GenreRecognition.py file is for predicting the genres of test music files.
 * CreateThenTrain.py file runs CreateDataset.py and ModelTrain.py sequentially.

-* Jupyter notebook files that give useful information and tutorials about signal analysis and music genre classification.
+* Jupyter Notebook files give useful information and tutorials about signal analysis and music genre classification.